Self-assessment for quality improvement

 - emailing firstname.lastname@example.org.

-Yes.
-The self-assessment form allows up to 5 key practices for each element in every standard.
-There is a 500 character limit (for each) to support services clearly articulate their different key practices.
+Yes, the portal and working document both allow for services to record and share up to 5 key practices for each element in every standard.
+There is a 500 character limit (for each key practice) to support services to clearly articulate their key practices.

-No. Regulation 55 requires services to develop a Quality Improvement Plan that includes an assessment by the provider of your practices against the NQS and Regulations, areas for improvement and your philosophy.
+No, regulation 55 requires services to develop a QIP that includes an assessment by the provider of your practices against the NQS and Regulations, areas for improvement and your philosophy.

 In addition to contacting the Continuous Improvement Team, peak bodies such as CELA and other organisations offer training and support relating to self-assessment and the A&R process.
 Other resources related to self-assessment and A&R can be found on the ACECQA website.